seanpatel19/Challenge-19/README.md

 ## Creating a Mnemonic and Getting Kovan Eth

-***mnemonic_gen.py should be run first if cloning the repository
+***mnemonic_gen.py should be run first if cloning the repository***

 I created another file called mnemonic_gen.py to create a nmemonic phrase to generate a key from.

-This was done earlier in the lessions for Module 19, but I added this file to the challenge to make everything easier and have Challenge 19 be standalone from the repository.
+This was done earlier in the lessons for Module 19, but I added this file to the challenge to make everything easier and have Challenge 19 be standalone from the repository.

 After a hash has been created from the mnemonic we need some Ethereum.
 To accomplish this we used the Kovan Testnet in Infura, and got some Kovan Eth from the KETH faucet.